sokiGit/rawrendering/README.md

 - [ ] Relative units (%, maybe something like vw/vh and parent-relative % if I implement the necessary underlying
 architecture)
 - [ ] 3D object rendering (very basic, no gpu acceleration)
+- [ ] Fix color transparent mixing, make it work blend regardless of method used